Dosage Form: intrathecal injection

-Commonly Observed: In pre-marketing clinical trials, the most commonly observed adverse events associated with use of intrathecal baclofen which were not seen at an equivalent incidence among placebo-treated patients included: agitation, constipation, somnolence, leukocytosis, chills, urinary retention and hypotonia.
+Commonly Observed— In pre-marketing clinical trials, the most commonly observed adverse events associated with use of Baclofen Injection which were not seen at an equivalent incidence among placebo-treated patients included: agitation, constipation, somnolence, leukocytosis, chills, urinary retention and hypotonia.

-Fatalities: Three deaths, none of which were attributed to intrathecal baclofen, were reported in patients in clinical trials involving patients with spasticity of cerebral origin.
+Fatalities — Three deaths, none of which were attributed to Baclofen Injection, were reported in patients in clinical trials involving patients with spasticity of cerebral origin.
 See Warnings on other deaths reported in spinal spasticity patients.

-Incidence in Controlled Trials: Experience with intrathecal baclofen obtained in parallel, placebo-controlled, randomized studies provides only a limited basis for estimating the incidence of adverse events because the studies involved a total of 62 patients exposed to a single 50 mcg intrathecal bolus.
-The following events occurred among the 62 patients receiving intrathecal baclofen in two randomized, placebo-controlled trials involving cerebral palsy and head injury patients, respectively: agitation, constipation, somnolence, leukocytosis, nausea, vomiting, nystagmus, chills, urinary retention, and hypotonia.
+Incidence in Controlled Trials— Experience with Baclofen Injection obtained in parallel, placebo-controlled, randomized studies provides only a limited basis for estimating the incidence of adverse events because the studies involved a total of 62 patients exposed to a single 50 mcg intrathecal bolus.
+The following events occurred among the 62 patients receiving Baclofen Injection in two randomized, placebo-controlled trials involving cerebral palsy and head injury patients, respectively: agitation, constipation, somnolence, leukocytosis, nausea, vomiting, nystagmus, chills, urinary retention, and hypotonia.

-The more common (1% or more) adverse events reported in the prospectively followed 211 patients exposed to intrathecal baclofen have been reported.
+The more common (1% or more) adverse events reported in the prospectively followed 211 patients exposed to Baclofen Injection have been reported.
 In the total cohort, the following adverse events, not described in the table, and arranged in decreasing order of frequency, and classified by body system, were reported:

 Digestive System: Dysphagia, fecal incontinence, gastrointestinal hemorrhage and tongue disorder.